ModUDuke/Causal-Inference-Introduction/chapter1.md

 --- type:MultipleChoiceExercise lang:r xp:50 skills:1 key:50d28d8b25
-## Soggy Cereal 1.b - Units of Analysis
+## Comparing Breakfast Cereals: Units of Analysis
 Puritan Wheat generates some data from a sample of individual flakes in a box of TechnoCrunch and from a box of its competitor's cereal, NeoPuff's.
 Puritan Wheat intends to examine the average time it takes for each flake to become soggy.
 What is the unit of analysis in this study?

 *** =instructions